mvolkmann/blog/src/lua.md

 by a team at {% aTargetBlank "http://www.puc-rio.br", "Pontifical Catholic University of Rio de Janeiro" %} in Brazil.

-Lua is considered to be the fastest scripting language.
-Compared to Python, Lua is simpler (only 21 keywords) and faster.

 The Lua programming language was named after the Moon.

-One reason Lua is popular is that it is easy to embed in a C/C++ application.
-It is easy to run C code from Lua and run Lua code from C.
+Lua has an interpreter and a virtual machine.
+The interpreter is written in C and produces bytecode that runs in the virtual machine.
+Compiling to bytecode can be done at runtime or ahead of time (although I haven't found a recommended way to do it).

 Lua has a relatively small standard library, but has a large collection of packages that can be installed using the
 {% aTargetBlank "https://luarocks.org", "LuaRocks" %} package manager.

+Pros of Lua include:

+- considered to be the fastest scripting language
+- free and open sources under the MIT license
+- simple syntax with only 21 keywords
+- dynamic variables that do not require specifying types
+- easy to run C code from Lua and run Lua code from C
+- easy to embed in C/C++ applications

+Cons of Lua include:

+- limited support for error handling
+- limited support for pattern matching

 ## Where Used